kuleshov-group/mdlm/README.md

 The argument to `sampling.predictor` specifies the sampler which takes one of the following values:
 * `ddpm_cache`: our proposed sampler that's **~3-4x** faster than the samplers propsed in D3PM and SEDD.
 * `ddpm`: Ancestral sampling proposed in D3PM.
-* `analytic`: Anlytic sampler proposed in SEDD.
+* `analytic`: Analytic sampler proposed in SEDD.

-In the following table we report Wall clock time to generate 64 samples on a single A5000 GPU with `batch_size=1`. $T$ denotes the time discretization of the reverse process.
+In the following table we report wall clock time to generate 64 samples on a single A5000 GPU with `batch_size=1`. $T$ denotes the time discretization of the reverse process.
 |                         | $T=5k (\downarrow)$ | $T=10k (\downarrow)$ |
 |-------------------------|---------------------|----------------------|
 | **SEDD**                | 127.1                | 229.3                |